 Here is an example of how an Amazon punchout would work:

-It is the same experience as you would use Amazon.com for your personal purchases.
+It is the same experience as you would use Amazon.com for your purchases.
 The only noticeable difference is that it now has a “Submit for Approval” button.

 Even if you have automated the purchase order process, the Accounts payable team still needs to match the invoices with the purchase orders.

-That could be quite a cumbersome process.
+That could be quite a cumbersome online workflow.

 Here is what we recommend:

-Are all workflows scenarios configured properly?
+Are all workflow scenarios configured properly?

-In case you are building internal catalogs, check all the pricing and other relevant information.
+If you are building internal catalogs, check all the pricing and other relevant information.

-One of the advantages of a purchase order system is that it can automatically send the purchase orders to the vendors.
+One of the advantages of a purchase order system is that it can automatically send purchase orders to the vendors.

 A few points on training:

-Tracking metrics doesn’t need to be complicated, it can be as simple as the following:
+Tracking metrics doesn’t need to be complicated; it can be as simple as the following: